syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/Source-code.md

     N> The Completed screen will be displayed once the selected platform is installed.

-6. Select the **Run Build Manager (Desktop and EJ1 Web Platforms)** check box to launch the Build Manager for Desktop and EJ1 Web Platforms once installation completedonce installation completed.
+6. Select the **Run Build Manager (Desktop and EJ1 Web Platforms)** check box to launch the Build Manager for Desktop and EJ1 Web Platforms once installation completed.
 Select the **Run Blazor Build Manager** check box to launch the Blazor Build Manager for Blazor once installation completed.
 Select **Explore Source** check box to get into the source location.

     N> From 2022 Volume 1 release v20.1.0.47, Syncfusion has provided a new option to **Run Blazor Build Manager** check box to launch the Blazor Build Manager Utility.